dtudk/pythonsupport-page/docs/install/linux/verify.rst

 Only follow these troubleshooting steps if something in the previous section did not check out.

-* Ensure that Miniconda is installed, follow :ref:`these instructions <install-python-linux-conda>`.
+* Ensure that Miniforge is installed, follow :ref:`these instructions <install-python-linux-manual-conda>`.

 * Ensure the packages are installed (if they are already installed, this will not do anything).